Legislature(2025 - 2026)GRUENBERG 120

 REPRESENTATIVE MCCABE said that he did not disagree with

-be one.
-He said that the fact that it says "avionics" on the
+note.
+He said that the fact that it says "avionics" on the fund

-fund gives him pause.
-He understood that the Department of
+gives him pause.
+He understood that the Department of Natural

-CHAIR STUTES said that legislative legal can be consulted about
+CHAIR STUTES said that Legislative Legal Services can be

-these technicalities and there was no intent to move the bill
+consulted about these technicalities and there was no intent to

-today.
-She reiterated what Mr. Neumann said and that HB 199
+move the bill today.
+She reiterated what Mr. Neumann said and

 11:37:24 AM

-REPRESENTATIVE VANCE asked whether there was any history
+REPRESENTATIVE VANCE asked whether there was any historical

 information available pertaining to the capstone avionics